sushiroll4093/clone/Production-Start.md

 Dependency Installation
 ==========

 Canvas requires Ruby 2.1 or 2.2, with Ruby 2.2 recommended.
-Recommended Ruby versions are 2.1.6 and never for 2.1, and 2.2.2 and newer for 2.2.
+Recommended Ruby versions are 2.1.6 and newer for 2.1, and 2.2.2 and newer for 2.2.
 Ruby 2.3 is not currently supported.

 External dependencies
 -----------